Presented below are the plans for the new Scala Cinema and Arts Centre building.

 - Box Office with Cash ATM’s

 - Studio Theatre

 - Sheltered goods-in delivery area

 - Projectionist’s Rest Room

-- 2 Meeting/Community Rooms that can be used as extra dressing rooms if required.
+- 2 Meeting/Community Rooms (can be used as extra dressing rooms, if required).

 Third (top) floor plans include:

 - A lightly decked and railed outdoor terrace